-For information on renting a TV during your stay, click here or turn the TV on in the patient room and follow the directions.
+For information on renting a television during your stay, click here or turn the television on in your patient room and follow the directions.

 A telephone is located beside each patient bed (exceptions apply on some patient care units).

-For information on renting a TV during your stay, click here
+For information on renting a telephone during your stay, click here

-Outside calls can be directly dialed into patient rooms.
+Outside callers can dial directly into patient rooms.
 Give your family and friends the Hospital telephone number (905-895-4521) and your extension, as shown on the telephone handset.

 In consideration for other patients, incoming calls are blocked between the hours of 10:00 p.m. and 7:30 a.m.
-Urgent after-hours calls will be directed to the patient care unit.
+Urgent after-hours calls are directed to the nursing station on patient care unit.

-Before you are discharged, let your relatives and friends know when you are leaving so the next patient does not receive your calls.
+Before you are discharged, please inform your relatives and friends when you are being discharged so the next patient does not receive your calls.

 Pay phones are also located on every level and in the East and West Building lobbies.

-, and at East Information, East Building, Level 1, when the Gift Shoppe is closed.
+, East Buidling, Level 1 during regular hours and at East Information, East Building, Level 1, when the Gift Shop is closed.

-For 100 minutes at $5 anywhere in Canada and the U.S. patients can use their Call2Talk card to make long-distance calls using their bedside telephone, a hospital pay phone, or a telephone outside of the hospital.
+Patients can use their pre-paid Call2Talk card to make long distance calls to anywhere in Canada and the U.S. from their bedside telephone, a hospital pay phone, or a telephone outside of the hospital.